Research

 R&R with Legislative Studies Quarterly

-Abstract: We investigate whether the differing population sizes of legislative districts affect the ability to engage in partisan gerrymandering.
-We conjecture that larger populations facilitate partisan gerrymandering by providing mapmakers with more “raw material” to manipulate, and this might make such districts less compact.
-Evidence based on measures of partisan bias, district population, and compactness suggests that more populous districts encourage partisan distortion and do so partly through violations of compactness.
-Regression analysis of lower and upper chamber state legislative maps shows that more populous districts lead to more partisan bias in maps even after accounting for the legal methods, such as redistricting commissions and Voting Rights Act requirements that affect how states draw district lines.
+Abstract: We investigate whether the differing population sizes of state legislative districts affect the ability to engage in partisan gerrymandering.
+We conjecture that larger populations facilitate partisan gerrymandering by providing mapmakers with more “raw material” to manipulate to advantage their parties.
+Evidence based on measures of partisan bias and district population within and across the states and over multiple redistricting cycles suggests that more populous districts encourage partisan distortion, and this might occur in part by creating districts that are less compact.
+Fixed effects regressions taking advantage of within-state variation in district populations between lower and upper chambers show that more populous districts lead to more partisan bias in maps even after accounting for factors such as Voting Rights Act requirements that affect how states draw district lines, the number of seats in a chamber, and the land areas of districts.

 Private and Public Lobbying on Election Reform: The Electoral Count Reform Act and the John Lewis Voting Rights Act